Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Introduction

-Finally, our paper also provides potential insights into the literature on instrument relevancy, weak instruments and instrument selection.
-The importance of this $IIP$ measure is that it enables a ranking of alternative IVs by their identification power, thereby offering a potential criterion for detection of irrelevant IVs and for selection of sets of IVs for constructing the ATE bounds.
-In this way, our measure is akin to existing approaches in the generalized methods of moment (GMM) literature that seek to determine instrument ``relevancy''.
-The ability of our approach to determine and rank sets of IVs by their identification gains leads us to document, we believe for the first time, a critically important feature of binary triangular equations systems: while in the population, adding irrelevant IVs can not increase the IV identification power, in finite-samples, using such IVs to partially identify the ATE could lead to a loss in IV identification power, which may result in wider ATE bounds especially when the variation of covariates is limited.
+Together with the theoretical decomposition analysis, we believe this paper offers useful insights for empirical causal researchers who wish to understand the complex impacts of IVs on ATE partial identification.
+Furthermore, we offer some practical examples where our analysis can be used for policy relevant instrument design and selection.
+Our paper also sheds light on instrument relevancy.
+Our $IIP$ measure is related to existing approaches in the generalized methods of moment (GMM) literature that seek to determine instrument ``relevancy''.
+The ability of our approach to rank sets of IVs by their identification gains, in conjunction with our Monte Carlo simulation results lead us to document, we believe for the first time, an important feature of bivariate triangular models: while in the population, adding irrelevant IVs cannot tighten the ATE bounds, in finite-samples, using such IVs could lead to a loss in IV identification power and wider bounds, when the variation of the covariates is small.
 We liken this phenomena to the well-known problem of irrelevant moment conditions in GMM \citep[see][among others]{breusch1999redundancy,hall2003consistent,hall2005generalized,hall2007information} and leave a more rigorous study of this topic for future research.

 The rest of this paper is organized as follows.
-In Section \ref{sectionFactor} we present our model setup and the SV bounds.
-In Section \ref{sectionBounds} we establish how the conditional propensity score, the endogeneity and the covariates affect the ATE bounds.
-Section \ref{subsectionIG} introduces our decomposition of identification gains, and studies how it can be used to gauge the instrument identification power.
-Section \ref{sectionIVIP} defines the index of $IIP$ and presents some of its basic properties.
-A comprehensive numerical analysis and graphical presentation are given in Section \ref{sectionNA} to illustrate our results.
-Finite sample evaluation of decomposition analysis is presented in Section \ref{sectionER}, and an empirical example is given in Section \ref{emp} to demonstrate the usefulness of the decomposition and the $IIP$ in evaluating instrument relevance.
+In Section \ref{sectionFactor} we present the SV model setup and the SV bounds.
+In Section \ref{sectionBounds} we establish three key factors that affect the ATE bounds.
+Section \ref{subsectionIG} introduces our decomposition of identification gains and the index of $IIP$.
+A comprehensive numerical analysis and graphical presentation are given in Section \ref{sectionNA}.
+Finite sample evaluation and implications for empirical causal practice are presented in Section \ref{sectionER}, and an empirical example is given in Section \ref{emp}.
 The paper closes in Section \ref{con} with some summary remarks.
 All proofs are relegated to Appendix.